Dforouzanfar/Image_Classification/Readme.md

 # Binary Image Classification with Convolutional Neural Networks
 This repository contains the code and documentation for a binary image classification project using Convolutional Neural Networks (CNNs), developed for the Machine Learning course at the University of Milan.

-The goal of this project is to classify images as either a Chihuahua or a muffin using three different CNN architectures: TinyVGG, AlexNet, and ResNet.
+This project aims to develop and compare three different CNN architectures for binary image classification: TinyVGG, AlexNet, and ResNet.

-This project aims to develop and compare three different CNN architectures for binary image classification.
 The models were trained and evaluated using three different learning rates to determine the optimal configuration.
-The best performance was achieved using a learning rate of 0.001 with AlexNet architecture.
+The best performance was achieved using a learning rate of 0.001 with AlexNet architecture (Accuracy on the test set: 94.5%).

 ### Note on checking the performance of each trained model on the test set.
 For doing this, you can download them and upload them on the notebook with `google.colab.files.upload()` and perform the test on the test set.